 A sighly more complex data app

-In this example, we’ll introduce you to a more advanced use of Bauplan SDK.
+In this example, we’ll introduce you to a more advanced use of bauplan SDK.
 We will build a data exploration app that provides a web UI to:

 • navigate across the branches and the tables of the data catalog